-Through a partnership with Stroud Water Research Center, the Trust has set up two EnviroDIY Sensor Stations that collect water quality data that informs our restoration work and deepens our understanding of stream health.
+Through a partnership with Stroud Water Research Center, the Trust has set up four EnviroDIY Sensor Stations that collect water quality data that informs our restoration work and deepens our understanding of stream health.
 Our EnviroDIY Sensor Stations are always on the clock, collecting data on the water quality of Crum and Ridley Creek every five minutes all day, every day.
 You can even look at the data yourself in real time - click here!

 Education and Outreach